 Offered entirely online, the dual degree is for non-U.S.-trained lawyers who want to build their knowledge of international law, including legal practice in the U.S. and Latin America, but are not able to put their careers or personal commitments on hold.
 The degree features curricula from two top-ranked universities and live, online classes taught by distinguished faculty.

-Graduates from this program earn an LL.M. in U.S. Law from Washington University School of Law, a top-20 American law school, and an LL.M in International Corporate Law from Tecnológico de Monterrey,1 a university ranked No. 1 in Mexico and No. 7 in Latin America.
+Graduates from this program earn an LL.M. in U.S. Law from Washington University School of Law, a top-20 American law school, and an LL.M. in Transnational Legal Practice from Tecnológico de Monterrey, a university ranked No. 1 in Mexico and No. 7 in Latin America.
 The program can be completed in two to three years (24–36 months) on a full-time or part-time basis.

 To read about the program in Spanish visit the site: posgradoderecho.itesm.mx.
 If you have questions about the online LL.M. dual-degree program, contact our admissions team at 314-281-5200 or email us at email@example.com.